Lionel LeMoine FitzGerald

-Lionel LeMoine FitzGerald D.F.A., also known as L. L. FitzGerald (March 17, 1890 – August 5, 1956) was a Canadian artist and art educator.
+Lionel LeMoine FitzGerald L.L.
+D. also known as L. L. FitzGerald (March 17, 1890 – August 5, 1956) was a Canadian artist and art educator.
 He was the only member of the Group of Seven based in western Canada.
-He worked almost exclusively in Manitoba, where he captured the essence of the prairie in his art.
-Although he accepted the Group of Seven’s invitation to become a member in 1932, FitzGerald was less concerned than the rest of the group with the promotion of a unified Canadian identity.
-Instead he explored his surroundings, delving deeply into the forces he felt animated and united nature in order to make “the picture a living thing.”
+He worked almost exclusively in Manitoba.
+Although he accepted the Group of Seven's invitation to become a member in 1932, FitzGerald was less concerned than the rest of the group with the promotion of a unified Canadian identity.
+Instead he explored his surroundings, delving deeply into the forces he felt animated and united nature in order to make "the picture a living thing".

 His landscapes and still lifes were drawn from his immediate surroundings—the view of the back lane outside his house; a potted plant on the windowsill.
 His style grew more spare and abstract over his career.
 His body work includes painting in oil and watercolour, drawing, printmaking and sculpture.